Hi! I'm Lise Leblanc

 My search for happiness.

-I ended the bad relationship two days later, moved back home, and started cleaning up my act.
-But, despite my new insight, I had no idea how to be happy.
-I still had a lot of mental and emotional pain.
-So, I did my best to block out my troubled past and I went on an intensive search for happiness.
-And boy, did I search.
-I spent the entire decade of my twenties trying to do everything society told me would make me happy.
-I thought I’d be happy once I found a good man, had kids, got a higher education, a great career, a big house, cars, clothes, a new computer, more money, lost 10 pounds, you name it.
-I kept trying to prove my worth by piling on external forms of validation but I still felt empty inside.
-No matter what possessions or accomplishments I obtained, I found that happiness did not follow, at least not for long.
+Two days after this "a-ha moment", I ended the abusive relationship and moved back home.
+I started cleaning up my act.
+But, despite my new insight, I really had no idea how to be happy or at peace.
+So, my solution?
+I tried to block out my troubled past and tried to find happiness in the things society said would make me happy.
+At the time, I truly thought I’d be happy once I found a good man, had kids, got a higher education, a great career, a big house, cars, clothes, had more money, lost 10 pounds, you name it.
+I kept trying to prove my worth by piling on external forms of validation but no matter what possessions or accomplishments I accumulated, I found that happiness and inner peace did not follow, at least not for long.
 Like a mirage in the desert, every time I got “there”, it was gone.

 I was "successful".